 I THINK, THEREFORE I OWN

 Belatedly trying to assert dominion over land he never knew he owned, neighbor Richard Cornell cut down Dolfo’s maples.
-This unwise escalation of the tension that already existed only threw legal gasoline on the fire.
+This unwise escalation of the existing tension only threw legal gasoline on the fire.
 Courtroom hijinks ensued.

-What I found particularly interesting about this case was that while mowing and general upkeep of a piece of property generally is insufficient to establish possession, the court found that Dolfo’s planting and nurturing four maple trees was more than enough to establish his possession over property to which he held no title.
+What I found particularly interesting about this case was that while mowing and general upkeep of a piece of property generally is insufficient to establish possession, the Court found that Dolfo’s planting and nurturing four maple trees was more than enough to establish his possession of property to which he held no title.
 I guess that when your trees set down roots, so do you.

 Otto v.
 Cornell, 119 Wis.2d 4 (Wis.App.
 1984).
 Dolfo Otto owned a 50’ x 150’ lot next to a similar lot owned by Richard and Dorothy Cornell.
 Dolfo Otto had maintained a fence on what he believed was the southern boundary of his lot for many years prior to 1945.
 That year, he removed the fence and planted four maple trees to mark the boundary.
 Since then, Dolfo mowed and maintained the lawn around the trees and to the north.

 The house next door was rented to the Wilsons in 1949.
 Their driveway was located close to the maple trees.
 When Mrs. Wilson hit one of the trees with her car and destroyed it in 1951, Dolfo replaced it.